 Manal Corwin is principal in charge for KPMG’s Washington National Tax (WNT) practice, the technical core of the firm’s Tax practice in the United States.
-Prior to being appointed to this position, Manal was the national service line leader for KPMG’s International Tax as well as principal in charge—International Tax Policy for WNT.
+Prior to being appointed to this position, Manal was the national service line leader for KPMG’s International Tax as well as WNT's International Tax Policy principal in charge.
 In addition, Manal leads KPMG International's Global BEPS Network and advises clients on developments and implications of BEPS measures.

 Manal advises multinational corporations on U.S. international tax aspects of their structures, operations and transactions.
 She specializes in consulting and advising on issues relating to international tax policy, expense allocation, source of income rules, foreign tax credits, subpart F, U.S. taxation of international transportation income, and certain special tax benefit provisions.